hansjunodev/portfolio/_posts/2024-01-04-project-window-utils.md

 win.activate()
 ```

-These packages are great but they can be overkill depending on our need.
-They come loaded with a bunch of features that we may simply never need.
+These packages are great but they can be overkill because they come loaded with a boatload of features that we likely won't use.

 To write our own window-activator, we'll use the pywin32 package which provides acess to Windows APIs.
 We could use ctypes as well but I think this method is more accessible.